Calle Agustinas

-The Calle Agustinas is a historical street in downtown Santiago.
+Calle Agustinas is a historical street in downtown Santiago.
 It stretches east from Avenida Matucana, which forms the boundary between Estación Central and Santiago, to the skirt of Santa Lucía Hill.
 Its length is 3.3 km.
 The street carries one-way traffic eastbound for its entire length and passes over the east branch of the Autopista Central.

 History

 The street, which was created in 1576, is named after the Augustinian nuns, the first female religious order established in 1574 in Santiago.
 During the Conquest period, many widows of soldiers who died during the Arauco War lived in isolation in the convent.
 Its official name was given to it in 1576, which was Monasterio de la Limpia Concepción de Nuestra Virgen María.
 The monastery was bordered by the streets Agustinas on the north, Alameda on the south, Bandera on the west and Ahumada on the east.

 The religious order was originally created to provide refuge for helpless women, however, during the 18th century, the nuns increased their wealth, which allowed to extend the aid to minor girls.
 In 1852, the nuns move to the site of the present-day Iglesia de las Agustinas, caused by the sale of the north city block that was property of the congregation.
 In 1912 the nuns moved their cloister to 420 Vicuña Mackenna Avenue.

 Purportedly, between 1852 and 1855, the nuns built a tunnel to go from a monastery to the other without having break the vows, from the first church to that located at 1054 Moneda Street.